nirebu/useful-command-scripts/README.md

-# nirebu useful commands and scripts
+# Useful commands and scripts

 This is a list of useful commands I find myself using in my day to day work on sysadmin and development activities.